Water Resources

 RAPID

-Regulators’ alliance for progressing infrastructure development (RAPID), is a partnership of regulators set up to identify and address issues relevant to the development of joint infrastructure projects for public water supplies and to analyse the feasibility of nationally strategic supply schemes.
+Regulators’ alliance for progressing infrastructure development (RAPID)(External link), is a partnership of regulators set up to identify and address issues relevant to the development of joint infrastructure projects for public water supplies and to analyse the feasibility of nationally strategic supply schemes.

 Drainage and wastewater management plans (DWMPs)